LakshyaKwatra/selenium-helium-pyautogui-web-automation/README.md

 ## File Description
 - **selenium_funx.py**: contains browser-independent functions created with selenium for web automation.
-- **execute.py**: This file uses the functions present in selenium_funx.py for complete implementation of downloading a file, mailing it as an attachment, logging out and closing the browser window.
+- **execute.py**: This file uses the functions present in *selenium_funx.py* for complete implementation of downloading a file, mailing it as an attachment, logging out and closing the browser window.
-- **download_and_mail.py**: contains Helium implementation of downloading a file, mailing it as an attachment.
+- **download_and_mail.py**: contains Helium implementation of downloading a file and mailing it as an attachment.
 - **helium_gmail.py**: contains Helium implementation of sending a pre-downloaded file as an attachment.
 - **selenium_gmail.py**: contains Selenium implementation of sending a pre-downloaded file as an attachment using pyautogui image recognition for dealing with external windows.